arebimohammed/arebimohammed.github.io/resume/my-resume/index.md

 <br>

 # Profile
 A resourceful and extremely motivated data scientist with a proven track record of solving difficult business problems.
-I like work on meaningful projects and build valuable applications in the area of machine learnig.
+I like work on meaningful projects and build valuable applications in the area of machine learning.
 Actively Building.
 Always Learning.

 <hr>